Work Package 1: Mobilisation of Stakeholders Workshop

 (e) investigates skills demand through consultation with the aforementioned industries (i.e. companies, industry associations, industry experts, etc.)

 (f) identifies skills gaps of the sectors’ workforce and skills mismatch between education and training providers and the industries’ relevant requirements

 The report provides a solid foundation upon which future MATES activities are based; the building of future scenarios for forecasting skills requirements in the short, medium and long-term as well as the development of relevant Lines of Actions and best practices for effectively addressing these skills gaps through the MATES Pilot Experiences.

 D2.2 Baseline validation workshops and final validation workshop

-Five workshops took place in the United Kingdom, Spain, Belgium, Portugal and Greece in 2018, aiming to validate the preliminary findings of the Baseline Strategy Report.
+Five workshops took place in the United Kingdom, Spain, Belgium, Portugal and Greece in 2018 with a total of 88 participants, aiming to validate the preliminary findings of the Baseline Strategy Report.
 A report from each of the workshops is presented below.